fsprojects/FAKE/help/markdown/fake-tools-signtool.md

 ### Adding a time stamp

-This option specifies that time stamping be done at the same time as signing.
-If you do not want to time stamp signed files, do not set this option.
+Time stamp at the same time as signing.

+There is a separate function `signWithTimeStamp` that, compared to `sign`, has 2 additional parameters to set time stamping options.

 If you want to time stamp previously signed files, use the [Time stamping](#Time-stamping) function.

 For more information about time stamping [see Time stamping](#Time-stamping).